Munira001/film-fund/README.md

 filmmakers continuously identify realistic funding paths as their projects evolve.

-License

-See the LICENSE file included in this repository.

-### One important correction

-I deliberately **didn't put** this in the new README:

-> "Google Cloud Agent Builder is deployed"

-because we haven't actually deployed your agent to Google Cloud Agent Runtime.

-I also changed **Flask → FastAPI**, which matches your actual backend.

-And I kept **Parallel Search API front and center**, because that is the part of your project that is actually working live right now.

 **Before you replace your README, I would also check the actual repository for those claimed f